grpc/proposal/L73-java-binderchannel/wireformat.md

 window.
 Availability of peer receive window space should be exposed to the sending application using the language-specific stream readiness API.

-The initial receive window size of all new streams is specified by a peer in its `setup transport transaction` and cannot be changed for the life of a transport.
+The initial receive window size for new streams is specified independently by each receiver in its `setup transport transaction`.
+While a receiver may change the window size in its direction for an established stream (described below), the initial window size for new streams cannot change for the life of the transport.

 ### Receiver Responsibilities
 A stream receiver (either client or server) must send window updates as